IPTV Smarters Keeps Crashing on Samsung or LG TV? Here's the Fix (2026 Guide)

 Settings → All Settings → Support → Software → Update

-This resolves many app-crash patterns.
+This resolves many “crash after a few minutes” patterns.

 5️⃣ IPTV Smarters App Cache Is Corrupted

-This gives you a clean base.
+This gives you a clean base and fixes a surprising number of crash loops.

 6️⃣ Your Network or DNS Is Causing Loading Timeouts